kittykatattack/dust/README.md

 Using a `ParticleContainer`
 -------------------------

-In the example code above the particles that we created were all added to the root `stage` container object (the fourth argument.)
+In the example code above the particles were all added to the root `stage` container object (the fourth argument.)
 However, you can add the particles to any container you like, or to any other sprite.
 You can use Pixi's `ParticleContainer` to display a large number of sprites on screen at a high frame rate.
-If you want to use `ParticleContainer` for your particles, just add the name of the `ParticleContainer` object you want to use in the `create` method's 4 argument.
+If you want to use `ParticleContainer` for your particles, just add the name of the `ParticleContainer` object you want to use in the `create` method's 4th argument.
 Here's how you could modify the example code above to add the particles to a `ParticleContainer` called `starContainer`.
 ```js
 //Create the `ParticleContainer` and add it to the `stage`